dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 **Before**: "Round 1 was a miss: every model handed me administrative boundaries."
 **After**: "Round 1 was a miss: every model gave me basic shapes like state outlines."

+**Before**: "Nailed the 'small dataset, high impact' prompt and pointed straight to the FAA/BTAA sources."
+**After**: "Did well with the 'small dataset, high impact' prompt and pointed straight to the FAA/BTAA sources."

 ## Why This Matters